Anth 110 - Introduction to Archaeology

 In this course we will examine how archaeologists generate and interpret knowledge about the human past based on data recovered from the archaeological record.
 To achieve this objective we will explore the fundamental methods and theories of archaeology including the role of science in understanding the past, the formation of the archaeological record, the measurement of variability in archaeological time, space, and form, the reconstruction of past social organization, and the understanding of prehistoric ideology.

 (2) Students will demonstrate comprehension of what constitutes empirically based archaeology from archaeological myth through participation in a team research project concerning an assigned aspect of a famous archaeological fraud, myth or mystery.
 This project will promote group cooperation, problem solving, and computer skills.
-The product of this research is an oral PowerPoint presentation and an individualized essay final.
+The product of this research is an oral PowerPoint presentation.

-(4) Students will demonstrate their ability to understand human behavior as represented by material remains in the archaeological record by evaluating the knowledge obtained from an original archaeological research project in writing on the first exam and by mapping and recording an imaginary site.
+(4) Students will demonstrate their ability to understand human behavior as represented by material remains in the archaeological record by evaluating the knowledge obtained from an original archaeological research project in writing on the first exam.

 1998 Life in the Pueblo: Understanding the Past Through Archaeology.
 Waveland Press, Inc. ISBN #0-88133-964-4